reactor/BlockHound/docs/how_it_works.md

     );
 ```

-`checkBlocking` will delegate it to the JNI helper and maybe call the "blocking method detected" callback.
+`checkBlocking` will delegate to the JNI helper and maybe call the "blocking method detected" callback.

 The arguments are passed to the callback, but not used in the "blocking call" decision making.